 Tuesday 18th August 2015

-So you've found the perfect venue, you've booked one of the UK's Finest Live Wedding Bands, but will they work together?
+So, you've found the perfect venue, you've booked one of the UK's Finest Live Wedding Bands, but will they work together?
 Some venues have noise limiters, which can affect the volume a band can play at.
 Other venues may have noise curfews, especially in residential areas and on very rare occasions, some venues don't allow amplified music.

 Noise limiters use a microphone to test the loudness in the venue.
 If the loudness exceeds a certain limit for a small period of time (usually about 5 seconds), all power to the band will be cut.
-As you can imagine, this can prove quite tricky for your function band!
+As you can imagine, this can prove quite tricky for your function or jazz band!

 Unfortunately, these venues often have no choice and are legally required to have noise limiters, especially if they are located in a residential area.
 All of our live bands are as accommodating as possible when it comes to noise limiters and if they know in advance, they are able to ensure it affects the overall sound as little as possible, so please check with your venue!